 As you can, there are different layers to the research onion, the premise being that you start from the outside and peel each layer away until you reach the core.
 These layers are broken up into six main areas: research philosophy; research approach; research strategy; research choices; time horizons and techniques and procedures.
 I will explain what each layer means below.

 Research philosophy refers to the set of beliefs concerning the nature of the reality being investigated.
 It is generally examined in terms of ontology and epistemology.
-I have provided more detail on this in my post- ‘What is ontology and epistemology?’, but for now I will provide a brief description of each as follows:
+I have provided more detail on this in my post- ‘Ontology and Epistemology: A Simple Explanation’, but for now I will provide a brief description of each as follows:

 - Epistemology: What Constitutes Valid Knowledge and How Can We Obtain It?